pescuma/dependency-checker/README.md

 The objective of this project is to allow to fail a build when an incorrect depepdency is created.

 To do that, it identifies the projects and libraries being used and allows you to specify the rules that must be followed.
+Currently it can load Visual Studio and Eclipse project files.

 There is also a second command line utility called `dependency-console` that can be used to interactively query the dependency data.